Darkymos/FAIL/README.md

 ## Monetization

 Although this project is managed be an organization which is aimed to produce commercial products, this project is completely non-profit, open-source and free to use.
-Therefore, it is marked with the `MIT`-license. `FAIL` and all of it's related components might be shifted towards their own organization in the future.
+Therefore, it is marked with the [MIT](https://mit-license.org/)-license. `FAIL` and all of it's related components might be shifted towards their own organization in the future.

 ## Documentation